rems-project/sail/README.md

 The hand-written ARMv8 model, in arm/, is distributed under the 2-clause BSD licence in the headers of those files.

-The MIPS and CHERI models, in mips/ and cheri/, are distributed under the 2-clause BSD licence in the headers of those files.

 The x86 model in x86/ is distributed under the 2-clause BSD licence in the headers of those files.

 The POWER model in power/ is distributed under the 2-clause BSD licence in the headers of those files.

-The RISC-V model in riscv/ model is also distributed under the 2-clause BSD licence.